gcastellov/news-track/README.md

 ```

 Remove the social media URLs or leave them blank in case you don't want to make them appear at the website's footer.

+### Comments
+Any news can be commented by authenticated users.
+Also, comments can be replied starting a comment thread.
+Liking a comment is possible too.

 ## Configuration